Town of Silverthorne, CO

 Laura Kennedy, Director of Finance & Administration

 As Director of Finance and Administrative Services, Laura Kennedy works with the Town Council and staff to create and manage the Town’s budget.
-Other services provided by the Finance Department include Utility billing, business licensing, sales tax collection, financial reporting, payroll, and accounts payable/receivable.
+Other services provided by the Finance Department include utility billing, business licensing, sales tax collection, financial reporting, payroll, and accounts payable/receivable.
 Overseeing Administrative Services means working with the Town Clerk to manage Town Council meetings, elections, open record requests, liquor licensing and Municipal Court.

 The Silverthorne Finance and Administrative Services Department is guided by the Town’s Mission and Values and demonstrates them in the following ways: